PSN Roundup Part II

 It’s been a long wait, made all the worse by 360 gamers having these DLC downloads months before the PS3, but the expansion packages for Fallout 3 have finally started to arrive.

 The first of which is Broken Steel.
 It’s more of a taster and a foundation for the new adventures of Fallout’s post-apocalyptic hell (that we love so much).
 The new chapter starts two weeks after the final events of the original game.
 No spoilers here for those of you who aren’t there yet, but you WILL have to finish the main game before the extra missions and plot are made available to you.
 So I hope you’ve kept a save near the end of the game.
-Read the rest of this entry »
+Continue reading Fallout 3: Broken Steel (Review)

 Killzone 2: Napalm and Cordite Map Pack (Review)